xpsi-group/xpsi/docs/source/install.rst

     you are free to set up alternative environment.
 For installation on a high-performance system, instructions on this page, which tailor to a self-administered machine, are either not applicable or do not target performance.
-We direct the reader to the :ref:`surfsystems` page for guidance.
+We direct the reader to the :ref:`hpcsystems` page for guidance.

 To duplicate from file: